Experiment No. 1 | Laying the Foundation

 Jesus declared that from his time on, mankind had entered into a spiritual Jubilee, as foretold by the prophet Isaiah, where those who had been deprived of spiritual light would know truth; those who were held captive to enslaving traditions and doctrines were set free; those who were blinded to truth would begin to open their eyes and see it; those who had been mistreated in their pursuit of truth would be comforted.
 (Luke 4:18-21) And he taught that if the message of the Jubilee were spread to the most distant parts of the earth, then sorrow, suffering, inequality and injustice of all kinds will come to an end.
 (Matthew 24:14)

 The 1st century followers of Jesus accepted this ambitious yet challenging endeavor of spreading his teachings of liberty and freedom throughout the known world at great cost to themselves.
 But within 300 years, Jesus’ revolutionary message was subverted, subdued and nearly extinguished.
-In its place there arose various perverted forms of his message, most of them designed to control, dominate and extinguish our individual ‘light,’ and return mankind to the bondage of authoritative religion and enslaving traditions from which Jesus had painstakingly freed them.
+In its place there arose various perverted forms of his message, most of them designed to control, dominate and extinguish our individual ‘light,’ and return mankind to the bondage of authoritative religion and enslaving traditions from which Jesus had painstakingly freed us.

 The well-intentioned, though perverted, form of the teachings of Jesus came to be known as Christianity.
-It was a religion about Jesus, but it was not the religion Jesus practiced.
+It was a religion ABOUT Jesus, but it was not the religion Jesus practiced.
 Rather than teaching new disciples to live AS Jesus lived, and to worship the Father AS Jesus worshiped the Father, they taught their disciples to look at Jesus, to be in awe of Jesus, even to worship the image of Jesus.
 Even though ‘all authority in heaven and on earth’ had been given to Jesus after his resurrection (Matthew 28:18), his followers fell back into viewing themselves as sinners in a darkened demon-controlled world where one could only gain God’s favor and protection by submitting again to the authority of priests for group salvation.
 These newly minted priests, and their successors, created so much ‘red tape’ and ‘theocratic hoops’ to jump through that a personal relationship with the Father was practically inaccessible to most of their adherents.

 Christianity, as a whole, forgot that they are ALL faith children of God, a commissioned people with a ministry to serve one another and help all mankind become reconciled to God.
 (2 Corinthians 5:18-20) Instead of being a liberator, transforming its disciples to a peace-loving, God-oriented brotherhood in celebration of their spiritual freedom, Christianity became the oppressor of all who adhered to it and the vicious opposer of all who declined to submit.
 Even within, Christianity became divided against itself into thousands of splinter groups to the point where the pure teachings of Jesus were hardly recognizable.
 And though much of Christianity’s intolerance of other religions has mellowed significantly in the last few centuries, the perverted air of superiority and ‘chosen people’ mentality persists.
-They continue, for the most part, concerned only with salvation for their own private sect, while they clamor for destruction to all others.
+They continue, for the most part, concerned only with salvation for their own private sect, while they clamor for the destruction of all others.
 They prefer to preach messages of doom and gloom rather than proclaiming Jesus’ message of liberty and spiritual freedom for all.
 Their return to group salvation was again perverted.
 It is no wonder that the youth and the non-Christian world resists Christianity.
-They have not yet seen the authentic Christ, nor heard his authentic message of personal dignity, individual liberty and victorious salvation!
+They have not yet seen the authentic Christ, nor heard his authentic message of personal dignity, individual liberty, and victorious salvation!

 Yet, in spite of its deviation from the religion OF Jesus, Christianity did preserve enough of his teachings to allow thinking men and women of a more spiritual age to sift through the layers of dogma and doctrine, and find the pure teachings once again.
 Jesus’ unique religion has been slumbering for centuries, but perhaps in this 21st century, Christians have developed enough courage, enough curiosity, and enough will to attempt to discover the true teachings, achieve a true unified self-governing brotherhood, and reclaim their God-given Christ-won Jubilee of spiritual freedom.